jaiswaldj/jaiswaldj/README.md

 ### Hi there 👋,
-I'm Deepak Jaiswal, I have completed my graduation(B.tech (C.S.E) at The ICFAI University Dehradun.
+I'm Deepak Jaiswal, I have completed my graduation(B.tech 2019(C.S.E)) at The ICFAI University Dehradun.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Integra Micro Software Service
+- 🔭 I’m currently working in Integra Micro Software Service as a DevOps Engineer
-- 🤔 I’m looking for help with ...Software Engineer
 - 💬 Ask me about ...anything and everything
 - 📫 How to reach me: ...message me 9793893742
 - 😄 Pronouns: ...
 He/Him